Andrei0872/my-dev-notes/articles/ngrx/ngrx-effects.md

 * show how the re-subscription happens
 * `export class ScannedActionsSubject extends Subject<Action> {}`
   * when an error occurs, the observer will unsubscribe from the stream; if the subscription is retried, the observable returned from `catchError` can be that _just-unsubscribed_ observable.
 It's worth noting that `ScannedActionsSubject` extends `Subject`, meaning the new observers won't receive any of the previously emitted values.

 ---

-## Handling errors

-* you can provide a custom error handler

----